vicchi/wp-quadratum/readme.txt

 1. Choose the zoom level of the map display.
 1. Choose whether to show private checkins on the map.

+The current version of this plugin allows you to associate a single Foursquare account with your WordPress site; associating multiple Foursquare accounts, one per user account is not currently supported.

 == Installation ==

 1. You can install WP Quadratum automatically from the WordPress admin panel.
 From the Dashboard, navigate to the *Plugins / Add New* page and search for *"WP Quadratum"* and click on the *"Install Now"* link.